 It could be you running in a kilt this year!
 There is a race for everyone – even a Royal 1k for those who want just a taste of the action.
 For inspiration, check out 2017 Perth Kilt Run Photos by Ian Hunter.

 Maybe this year you’d like to tackle the world record Five Mile / 8k race through scenic Perth, with a free, cold Perth Brewery beer waiting for you at the finish line.
 This year’s swag, always a popular keepsake, is true to the race theme “Celtic Cross” – how’s that for a hint?
-Then of course there are the generous prizes of $1000 for 1st, $600 for 2nd and $300 for 3rd place.
-The first, second and third placed runners in each male/female age category win $300, $200 and $100 respectively.
+Then of course there are the prize incentives of $300 for 1st, $200 for 2nd and $100 for 3rd place Overall Top Finishers.
+Age Category Winners (male/female) are emailed a coupon for a day at McCreary’s Beach Resort Spa.

 If you’re truly ambitious, there’s the Warrior Obstacle Challenge for bravehearted souls over 18 years of age.
 Warriors carry a sword and shield weighing several pounds for the entire 8k race – plus there are various challenges awaiting them along the route, ranging from throwing to lifting to aiming.
 Specific details are mailed to the Warriors prior to the race.